International-Data-Spaces-Association/IDS-RAM_4_0/content.md

 3.5.1	Connector Architecture

-3.5.2	Configuration Model
+3.5.1.2	Configuration Model
+> let's discuss if we need this

-3.5.3	Special Connector Implementations
+3.5.1.3	Special Connector Implementations
+> let's discuss if we need this

 3.5.4	Meta Data Broker

 3.5.5 Data Apps and App Store

+3.5.6 Clearing House

+3.5.7 Vocabulary Provider

+3.5.8 Identity Provider

+3.5.8.1 CA (unsure?)

+3.5.8.2 DAPS

+3.5.8.3 ParIS

 ## 4	Perspectives of the Reference Architecture Model